How to build Office 2007-2000 add-in / plugin in Delphi.

-Add-in Express Home > Add-in Express VCL > Online Guide > Creating your first Office
+Add-in Express Home > Add-in Express for Office and Delphi VCL > Online Guide > Creating Office add-in in Delphi

-This page highlights almost every aspect of creating COM add-ins for Microsoft Office 2007 - 2000 applications, namely adding a custom button to Office commandbar, customizing the Office 2007 Ribbon interface, creating task panes, handling host application events and more.
-You can find the sample add-in described on this page in the Docs \ Samples folder of the Add-in Express install folder.
-This example shows a COM Add-in project implementing a COM add-in for Excel and Word.
+This page highlights almost every aspect of creating COM add-ins for Microsoft Office 2021 - 2000 applications, namely adding a custom button to Office commandbar, customizing the Ribbon interface, creating task panes, handling host application events and more.
+The sample project described below implements a COM add-in for Excel, Word and PowerPoint.
+It is included in Add-in Express for Office and VCL sample projects available on the Downloads page.

 The wizard creates and opens your project in the Delphi IDE.